nguyenston/NetherPortal/Research/Bayes_DRO/heterogeneous_data_idea.md

+---
+title: Heterogeneous data idea
+---

-%%  %%# Pitch
+# Pitch

-Under the context of [[Defining robustness#Worst case sub-population|worst case subpopulation]], we want to find a one size fits all solution that caters to all instances of the data up to a certain degree.
+Under the context of [[defining_robustness#Worst case sub-population|worst case subpopulation]], we want to find a one size fits all solution that caters to all instances of the data up to a certain degree.
 What if we go the other direction and infer solutions that **specialize** towards certain subpopulations.
 For example, consider the following linear regression problem and potential posterior for the slope coefficient:
 $$
 y\sim \mathcal{N}(\boldsymbol{\beta}^{\mathrm{T}}\mathbf{z},\sigma^2)
 $$